Stock futures steady as rally awaits new catalyst: Stock market news today - ExBulletin

 Stock futures steady as rally awaits new catalyst: Stock market news today

-Shares edged higher on Thursday as investors digested new economic data ahead of next week’s Federal Reserve meeting and a GameStop (GME) leadership reshuffle.
+Stocks ended the day higher and the S&P 500 (^GSPC) entered a bull market on Thursday as investors digested fresh economic data ahead of next week’s Federal Reserve meeting and a leadership reshuffle. from GameStop (GME).

-The Nasdaq 100 ended a 4-day winning streak on Wednesday as the AI-infused rally appears to have come to a halt.
-The S&P 500 has been chasing bull market territory all week, requiring a close above 4,292.44 to officially mark a 20% rally from the October 2022 index low.
+The Nasdaq 100 ended a four-day winning streak on Wednesday as the artificial intelligence-infused rally appears to have come to a halt.
+The S&P 500 has been chasing bull market territory all week, requiring a close above 4,292.44.

 In one-off stock moves, meme stock favorite GameStop reported first-quarter results and announced the layoff of CEO Matthew Furlong as part of the exit.
 GameStop Chairman of the Board, Ryan Cohen, has been named Executive Chairman.
 Financially, GameStop’s first quarter was worse than Wall Street had hoped, with revenue of $1.24 billion falling short of analysts’ expectations of $1.4 billion.

 The company did not hold an earnings call, usually an industry standard, to explain its quarterly results or the management reshuffle.
-Shares of the company fell nearly 20% at market open Thursday.
+Shares of the company fell 18% at market open Thursday.

 “We remain convinced that GameStop is doomed, with a decline in physical software sales and a shift in sales to subscription services and digital downloads sealing its fate,” Wedbush’s chief executive wrote Thursday, Michael Pachter, in a note to clients.
 “While we believe the chain could have some value if managed with the aim of reaping profits, we don’t see a turnaround on the horizon without competent management.”

 Meanwhile, shares of Carvana (CVNA) soared on Thursday as the company announced an improved second-quarter outlook.
 The company forecast adjusted EBITDA of $50 million for the second quarter.
 Analysts had expected a loss of $3.6 million, according to Bloomberg.
-Carvana stock gained nearly 40% on the news.
+Carvana stock gained more than 57% on the news.

 Amazon (AMZN) helped drive the technology forward with shares up nearly 3%.
 UBS analysts wrote in a note to clients that the tech giant’s AI efforts could significantly boost Amazon Web Services revenue by the fourth quarter of this year.